-A handful of team members from Kanda Racing showed up, including XXX-san and his stunning Yonmeri!
+A handful of team members from Kanda Racing showed up, including this stunning Yonmeri!

 It was really cool to catch up with the folks from OK Racing!
 The teammates , located in Nara and Kyoto prefectures, brought their impressive collection of Skylines Hakosuka and Kenmeri.

 Super wide Speed Star MK-III

 Hands down the cutest Honda Life that day!

 You don't get to see many white GC10 and this race-inspired one surely hits the spot!

 The Honda Life Step Van was realized in 1972, right after its little sister.

 Tiane loves to rides its onikyan trailer!